Benjamin Ward: Career in the NYPD

-Ward entered the NYPD on June 1, 1951, as a patrolman, becoming the first black officer assigned to Brooklyn's 80th Precinct, where he faced resentment from both white residents and white fellow cops.
+Ward entered the NYPD on June 1, 1951, as a patrolman, where he faced resentment from both white residents and white fellow cops.
 He wasn't assigned a locker at the precinct, forcing him to dress at home and ride the New York City Subway to work in his uniform for three years.

 During the next 15 years in uniform, he rose through the ranks to lieutenant, serving in the Patrol Division, Juvenile Aide Division, Detective Division, and Legal Bureau.
 His rise was aided, in part, by his after-work studies at Brooklyn College and Brooklyn Law School (class of '65) that earned him undergraduate and law degrees—invariably with top honors.

 He eventually served as special legal counsel to Police Commissioner Howard R. Leary.
 Ward left the uniformed ranks to become executive director of the New York City Civilian Complaint Review Board in 1966.

 Two years later he was named a Deputy Police Commissioner of Trials, serving as chief hearing officer in all departmental disciplinary matters.

 Later he became Deputy Commissioner of Community Affairs with responsibilities for the Youth Aid Division and the Auxiliary Forces Section.

 Mayor John V. Lindsay designated Ward as Traffic Commissioner in 1973.
 Under his leadership, uniformed traffic controllers from his agency took on street duties, thereby freeing hundreds of police officers from traffic direction posts.
 The following year he headed up what is now known as the Criminal Justice Agency that performs bail risk evaluations.

 Three years later, Mayor Edward I. Koch named him to the first of three posts in his administration: Chief of the New York City Housing Authority.

 On August 13, 1979, he was designated to run the New York City Department of Corrections.
 He served as commissioner until December 31, 1983, when he accepted an appointment by Koch as New York City Police Commissioner.

 Ward was sworn in by Mayor Koch as the city's thirty-fourth Police Commissioner on January 5, 1984.
 He was the first African American to hold that position.
 Ward oversaw the nation's largest police department during increased drug use, ex. crack and a sharp increase in related crime, including drug related murders.
 Ward's ownership also coincided with a period of culminating in the Tompkins Square Park Riot.